-An elemental beauty pervades the more than 200 islands that make up the Long Isle, as it’s sometimes known, putting some of the the isles both on the list of
+An elemental beauty pervades the more than 200 islands that make up the Long Isle, as it’s sometimes known, putting some of the the isles both on the list of lesser known must-visit places in Scotland as well as the most remote places in Scotland.
+Only a handful are inhabited, by a total population of just under 27,000 people.

 The interior of the northernmost island, Lewis, is mostly peat moor, a barren and marshy tract that gives way abruptly to the bare peaks of North Harris.
 Across a narrow isthmus lies South Harris, presenting some of the finest scenery in Scotland, with wide beaches of golden sand trimming the Atlantic in full view of a rough boulder-strewn interior.